-\$3.4 increase from billable Base rent, as follows:
+\$1.3 million decrease from billable Base rent, as follows:

-- \$1.1 million increase from rent commencing at development properties; - \$5.6 million increase from acquisitions of operating properties; and - \$3.0 million net increase from same properties due to increases from rent steps in existing leases and rental rate growth, reduced by the loss of rents from bankruptcies, offset by - \$6.2 million decrease from the sale of operating properties.
+- \$1.5 million increase from rent commencing at development properties; - \$5.8 million increase from acquisitions of operating properties; and - \$519,000 net increase from same properties due to increases from rent steps in existing leases and rental rate growth offset by the loss of rents from bankruptcies and tenant move-outs, offset by - \$9.1 million decrease from the sale of operating properties.

-\$2.5 million net increase from billable Recoveries from tenants, which represent amounts contractually billable to tenants per the terms of the lease for their reimbursements to us for the tenants' pro-rata share of the operating, maintenance, insurance and real estate tax expenses that we incur to operate our shopping centers.
+\$2.7 million net increase from billable Recoveries from tenants, which represent amounts contractually billable to tenants per the terms of the lease for their reimbursements to us for the tenants' pro-rata share of the operating, maintenance, insurance and real estate tax expenses that we incur to operate our shopping centers.
 Recoveries from tenants increased, on a net basis, as follows:

-- \$1.2 million increase from rent commencing at development properties; - \$2.1 million increase from acquisitions of operating properties; and - \$835,000 increase from same properties due to \$2.7 million increase in real estate tax recoveries, driven by an increase in tax assessments, offset by \$1.8 million decrease in CAM recoveries driven by a net decrease in recoverable costs; offset by - \$1.7 million decrease from the sale of operating properties.
+- \$1.2 million increase from rent commencing at development properties; - \$2.1 million increase from acquisitions of operating properties; and - \$1.8 million increase from same properties due to an increase in insurance and real estate tax recoveries, driven by an increase in insurance premiums and real estate tax assessments, offset by a decrease in CAM recoveries driven by a decrease in recoverable operating costs during the pandemic; offset by - \$2.4 million decrease from the sale of operating properties.